 2012-2018 EFSA carries out the safety assessments of five substances used as ingredients in food supplements, for which safety concerns were raised either by the EC or Member States, namely: Ephedra species, Yohimbe (Pausinystalia yohimbe (K. Schum) Pierre ex Beille), Hydroxyanthracene derivatives, Cathechins from green tea and Monacolins from red yeast rice.

-2010 The EFSA NDA Panel publishes an opinion laying down the general principles for establishing Dietary Reference Values (DRV) and started the review of DRVs for macro and micronutrients established by the Scientific Committee on Food in 1993.
+2010 The EFSA NDA Panel publishes an opinion laying down the general principles for establishing Dietary Reference Values ( ) and started the review of DRVs for macro and micronutrients established by the Scientific Committee on Food in 1993.

 Between 2005 and 2009, EFSA carried out a comprehensive assessment of substances that are permitted to be used as sources of vitamins and minerals in food supplements in the EU.
-The assessment included both the evaluation of the safety of a nutrient source at the intake levels suggested by the applicant, and the bioavailability of the nutrient from the source i.e. the effectiveness with which the mineral or vitamin is released into the body.
+The assessment included both the evaluation of the safety of a source at the levels suggested by the applicant, and the of the nutrient from the source i.e. the effectiveness with which the or is released into the body.

 If a substance intended to be used in food supplements does not have a history of safe use in the EU before 1997, EFSA is requested to provide a scientific opinion on its safety according to Regulation (EC) No 2015/2283 on novel foods.